Yang Li-hua: Live performances

-In one scene of Liang-Zhu 《梁祝》, Yang as the male lead carries the heroine on her back for several minutes.
-Yang said she is physically comfortable with this, as she has performed the scene many times during her long career.
-Yang's students Chen Ya-lan (陳亞蘭) and Ji Li-ru (紀麗如) played the other two important characters in the play.
-Both Chen and Ji have been in the Taiwanese opera circles for more than 20 years.
-Chen is also a popular actress, singer and hostess on television and has been known as Yang's successor.
+In 2000, Yang and her troupe performed the Chinese romantic tragedy Liang-Zhu 《梁祝》.
+Tickets for the six-day run were purchased months in advance.
+In one scene of Liang-Zhu《梁祝》, Yang as the male lead carries the heroine on her back for several minutes.
+Yang said she was physically comfortable with this, as she had performed the scene many times during her career.
+Yang's students Chen Ya-lan (陳亞蘭) and Ji Li-ru (紀麗如) played the other two leading characters in the play.